Using the dummy independently

 Giving up the dummy

-If your child depends on the dummy to settle and sleep, another option is to phase out the dummy.
+If your baby or older child depends on the dummy to settle and sleep, another option is to phase out the dummy.
 You can do this gradually by:

-- using the dummy less when re-settling your baby during the night
+- using the dummy less when re-settling your child during the night

 - using the dummy less for comforting during the day.